enternal-hoge/go-moduler-monolith-approach-evaluation/README.md

 # Guess

 In the golang, multi-module can be realized by using go mod.

-Does not depends on REST API Framework.
+Also, Does not depends on REST API Framework.